Andy-Zhou2/vtkConformalFlatteningMesh/README.md

 ![img](file:///C:/Users/GIGABYTE/AppData/Local/Temp/msohtmlclip1/01/clip_image006.jpg)

-3. setScale function.
+3. $setScale$ function.
 The mapping, calculated from the equation (1), is dependent on the number of the nodes within the mesh.
 Given a mesh of a large number of nodes and cells, the image of the flattening mapping, is constrained in a small range around origin.
 To make it cover a sufficient area of the plane and further get a reasonable result from stereographic projection, re-scale of the flattened plane is needed.
 This function is used to set the scale factor, by: